 Section B, is divided into three parts: the first unit 1, Work practices; and part 2, Management practices, provide mainly information about firms work organisation and practices as well as the firm's structural learning.
 Information from the last part 3, Outsourcing and Collaboration, is not yet used.
-The plan is to use this information together with CIS and ICT data in a forthcoming paper studying the firm's link to its environment.
+This information will be used together with CIS and ICT data in chapter 9 studying the firm's link to its environment.